universebuild/workflows/Readme.txt

 Finished features are commited, tested and then merged into the develop branch.
 Releases are prepared in temporary release branches.
 Release branches are merged into the main branch and into the develop branch.
+Important bugs in the main branch are fixed in temporary hotfix branches.
+Hotfix branches are merged into the main and the developer branch.